zerofudge/ionos-sdk/Readme.md

 * [Contributing](#contributing)

-## Description
+## Abstract

-This Groovy library provides easy use of the ProfitBricks Cloud API.
-All API operations are performed over a SSL/TLS secured connection and authenticated using your ProfitBricks portal credentials.
+This Groovy library provides a convenient way to use the ProfitBricks Cloud API.

-This guide will show you how to programmatically perform common management tasks using this SDK.
+This guide will show you how to programmatically perform infrastructure management operations with it.

-## Getting Started

-### Basic Objective
+## Design Objective

 There is essentially only one usage pattern: Create an entity, then invoke one of the CRUD methods on it:

-- `create()`: Effectively send a resource creation REST request.
+- `create()`: Effectively send a resource creation REST request (`HTTP CREATE`).
-- `read()`: Fetch an existing REST resource by its UUID.
+- `read()`: Fetch an existing REST resource by its UUID (`HTTP GET`).
-- `update()`: Send an update to an existing REST resource.
+- `update()`: Send an update to an existing REST resource (`HTTP PUT`).
-- `delete()`: Delete an existing resource.
+- `delete()`: Delete an existing resource (`HTTP DELETE`).
 - `all`: This property implements a *list* operation to fetch UUIDs of existing REST resources.

-An entity must be sufficiently filled in order for the associated REST request to succeed.
+An entity must be sufficiently populated in order for the associated REST request to succeed.
 No extra validation will take place.
 If there is an error, you will see an exception with the cause.

-Note: For resources which exist within the context of another resource, that other resource must also be properly instantiated and injected.
+For resources that exist within the context of another resource, that other resource must also be properly instantiated and injected.

-For example: to successfully operate on a network interface, the entity (`NIC`) must also contain proper `Server` and `LAN` instances.
+_For example_: to successfully operate on a network interface, the entity (`NIC`) must also contain proper `Server` and `LAN` instances.

-No extra modeling was made (e.g. no *parent* links or the like).
+No extra modeling was made (e.g. no *parent* links).
 The entities just enclose the transported JSON representations.

-On a successfully-delivered REST `POST`, `PUT` or `DELETE` request, the Profitbricks API might send a `Location` header instead of the final resulting response to the requested action.
+On a successfully-delivered `POST`, `PUT` or `DELETE` request, the Profitbricks API might send a `Location` header instead of the final resulting response to the requested action.
 This SDK will block on such a response, then continue polling for the final result.
 If a successful result does not come in time, an exception will be thrown.

 This was made to allow for easy and agile API scripting, as the result matters most of the time, and such a behavior would be needed anyway.

 For API resources which do not fit into the CRUD scheme, an extra command facade is provided.
 This provides functionality like attaching and detaching storage volumes to virtual servers or associating network interfaces with load balancers.

-This implementation is based on Groovy 2, so it technically runs on any JVM version 1.7 or higher.
+This implementation is based on Groovy 2, so it technically runs on any JVM version 7 or later.

 Before you begin you will need to have [signed up](https://www.profitbricks.com/signup) for a ProfitBricks account.
 The credentials you set up during the sign-up process will be used to authenticate against the Cloud API.

+## Getting Started

 ### Installation

-This SDK is available from the [ProfitBricks GitHub account](https://github.com/profitbricks/profitbricks-sdk-groovy) as well as [Maven Central](https://oss.sonatype.org/#TBD)
+This SDK is available from the [ProfitBricks GitHub Page](https://github.com/profitbricks/profitbricks-sdk-groovy) as well as [Maven Central](https://oss.sonatype.org/#TBD)

-a) **optional**: build it: `./gradlew build` (you need JDK8 on your machine for this)
+- **optional**: build it: `./gradlew assemble -x test` (you need a JDK on your machine for this)

-b) **optional**: publish the artifact to your maven repository: `./gradlew publish`

-c) Add the proper dependency to your project:
+- add the dependency to your project:
   - example: gradle

         dependencies {
             compile 'com.profitbricks:groovy-sdk:3.0.0'
         }

   - example: maven

         <dependency>
 		    <groupId>com.profitbricks</groupId>
 		    <artifactId>groovy-sdk</artifactId>
 		    <version>3.0.0</version>
         </dependency>

 ### Configuration